 What's coming Up

 Would you like to have fun and learn to paint like me?
-I will be offering a second 2 workshops at Front Street Gallery this fall of 2019 .
-Please contact the gallery or send me a direct email to register!
-The September workshop on 21-22 still has openings.
-The October workshop is now full.
+I will be offering workshops this Winter .
+Please contact Diana at Timid Turtle (see poster) or send me a direct email to register!

 A big welcome to Elizabeth Bigg, Penticton's new animal control officer.
 And see below the two murals she so easily convinced me to paint for free to continue her Penticton Dog pound beautification project.
 The murals are approx. 6 to 8 feet wide by 5 feet tall and painted with commercial paint kindly donated by True colours, Benjamin Moore paint store in Penticton.
 Another mural painted by Barb Hoffer is also on display.
 See the video that the City of Penticton did https://youtu.be/WZDAzStoZi4 and Global news https://globalnews.ca/news/5254275/penticton-community-bands-together-to-give-local-dog-shelter-a-makeover/